 Travel Manager: Jessica Bujeya email@example.com

 Group bookings for international travel require quotes from a panel of travel agents and are co-ordinated via ACU Finance Procurement (email: email@example.com ) to achieve the best travel results.

-The Campus Travel mobile app allows users to access their itinerary and flight status notifications on their mobile device.
+The Campus Travel mobile app allows users to access their itineraries and flight status notifications and much more on their mobile device.
 It can be downloaded from the App store or Google Play by searching for Sam Trip Planner and Assistant.
 More information, including instructions on how to downloand and register the app can be found on the Help Page of the Travel Hub.

 Campus Travel and the University have an agreed list of preferred hotels that are provided at a significant discount when booked via Campus Travel.
-Accommodation should be selected from ACU’s Preferred Hotels and Senior Executive Hotels listings and as listed in the SERKO online booking tool with a P icon.
+Accommodation should be selected from ACU’s Preferred Hotels listings and as listed in the online booking tool as "Corporate Preferred".

 When alternate accommodation is booked, it must be due to unavailability of hotels on the Preferred Hotels listing, accommodation must be booked via Campus Travel, and price must be within the stated cost limits for each capital city and align with the University’s Reimbursement Policy:

 |Accommodation||All Staff**||Executive Group**||Senior Executive Group**|